End-to-End Multibranch Pipeline Project Creation

 docker exec

-command, you can add an option like --name jenkins-tutorial
+command, you can add an option like --name jenkins-tutorial to the docker exec command.

 That will access the Jenkins Docker container named "jenkins-tutorial".